 Pneumococcal conjugate vaccine (PCV13)

 Pneumococcal conjugate vaccine is recommended for all infants and toddlers.
 It is also recommended for adults 19 and older who have immune system problems, cerebrospinal fluid leaks, cochlear implants, no spleen, or a damaged spleen.

 Children who are vaccinated when they are infants will be protected when they are at greatest risk for serious disease.

 Pneumococcal polysaccharide vaccine (PPSV)

 The pneumococcal polysaccharide vaccine (PPSV) protects against 23 types of pneumococcal bacteria.
 Most healthy adults who get the vaccine develop protection to most or all of these types within 2 to 3 weeks of getting the shot.
-Older adults, children under 2 years of age, and people with some long-term illnesses might not respond as well or at all.
+Older adults and people with some long-term illnesses might not respond as well or at all.
 But these people should still be vaccinated, because they are more likely to get seriously ill from pneumococcal disease.

 Pregnancy: There is no evidence that the vaccine is harmful to either the mother or the fetus, but pregnant women should consult with their doctors before being vaccinated.
 Women who are at high risk of pneumococcal disease should be vaccinated before becoming pregnant, if possible.